CaringalML/OCR-Processing-Pipeline-Using-AWS-Batch-Serverless-Architecture-/ENDPOINTS.md

 ## Long-Batch Operations

-**File Management:** All file operations (delete, restore, recycle bin, edit) use the unified `/batch/` endpoints for consistent access across all processing types.
+**File Management:** All file operations (delete, restore, recycle bin) use the unified `/batch/` endpoints for consistent access across all processing types.

 ---